himi-patel/himi-patel/README.md

 # 💫 About Me:
 💫 About Me:<br>💻 Python Web Developer | Building & Learning<br><br>🔥 Passionate about developing user-friendly and efficient web applications.
-Currently exploring Python frameworks like Flask and Django to enhance my skills.<br><br>🍀 Open to collaborations on open-source projects.
+Currently exploring Python frameworks like Flask  to enhance my skills.<br><br>🍀 Open to collaborations on open-source projects.
 Let’s connect and code together!

 ## 🌐 Socials: